trofo-systems/story-engine/README.md

 ##
 ```

 This text above is following story-engines's own custom grammar.
-[It looks like this](docs/rail-road.html)
+[Click here to see the grammar rail road diagram](docs/grammar-rail-road.png)

 You can also build a story as if it was a series of states and its possible transitions.